Alluxio/alluxio/docs/Configuring-Tachyon-with-S3.md

 ```

 After this succeeds, you can visit your S3 directory `S3_BUCKET/S3_DIRECTORY` to verify the files
-and directories created by Tachyon.
+and directories created by Tachyon exist.
 For this test, you should see a file named:

     S3_BUCKET/S3_DIRECTORY/tachyon/data/default_tests_files/BasicFile_CACHE_THROUGH